 The FHA doesn’t limit the program to just your child.
 If a family relationship can be established between you and the college bound students, which can include relationship by blood, marriage, or law (spouses, parents, children, siblings, step-children, aunts and uncles, nieces and nephews, etc.), as well as unrelated people who can document a longstanding and substantial relationship you may qualify for the program.
 Of course, all parties must sign the note and be bound by the terms of the loan, but lenders that offer the program don’t require your college bound student to be employed or have to income qualify.
 However, they shouldn’t have any derogatory credit and any monthly payments they owe will be included for qualifying purposes, with the exception of allowable deferred student loans.

 Some lenders may require your college bound child to have a credit rating or might accept alternative credit qualifying, which means they should have at least 12 months of credit history.
 Plan early by co-signing with them for a few credit cards and set them up with a cell phone in their own name and have them pay their auto insurance from their own personal checking account to begin establishing a good credit rating.
-The key is to show a history of good payments from them for at least three traditional or nontraditional credit providers.
+The key is to show a history of good payments from them from at least three traditional or nontraditional credit providers.

 Keep in mind that if you are expecting your child to make the FHA mortgage payments and he or she pays late, it shows up on your credit report and affects your credit score.
 One solution is to make the mortgage payment yourself and have the child pay you each month.
 That way you know that the mortgage is being paid as agreed.

 It goes without saying that before opting to buy a home for your student bound child, be certain that he or she is responsible enough to pay bills on time, maintain the property and collect any rental payments he might be collecting for fellow students.
 Also, be reasonably sure that he or she isn’t going to quit or change schools anytime soon.